MicroVentures Logo MicroVentures Logo MicroVentures Logo MicroVentures Logo

 Breaking Down Revenue Share

-For investors, rev share has a narrower focus – on revenue growth instead of future acquisition or IPO – which means focus is concentrated on the company’s financials regarding future revenue.
+For investors, revenue share has a narrower focus – on revenue growth instead of future acquisition or IPO – which means focus is concentrated on the company’s financials regarding future revenue.
 Investors may not sit on the board or advise on business practices like they would for an equity stake, but they are incentivized to see the company succeed.

-For startups, rev share provides access to capital for companies with variable sales or for companies with an established market but without the size to attract VCs.
+For startups, revenue share provides access to capital for companies with variable sales or for companies with an established market but without the size to attract VCs.
 It also allows management to maintain control of the company instead of answering to investors who hold equity shares or the need to risk personal assets as collateral for a loan.